 As investors progressively favor new business models and the tech-enabled ecosystem, property companies realign their priorities and adapt to new requirements in the commercial real estate sector.

 FREMONT, CA: technological advancements have transformed nearly every sector in the latest years, and real estate is no exception.
-As new techniques such as Virtual Reality (VR), cloud, and blockchain continue to break into the mainstream market, real estate experts see a wide variety of prospective sector apps.
+As new techniques such as Virtual Reality (VR), cloud, and blockchain technology continue to break into the mainstream market, real estate experts see a wide variety of prospective sector apps.
 Here are three techniques taking the real estate paradigm towards the mainstream.

 VR is becoming increasingly common among customers and companies and stands tailor-made for real estate practices.
 Forward-thinking realtors are already shifting beyond photos, 360-degree video, to 3D virtual property "tours."
 The market has distinct rates of 3D aggregators, but they are still for real estate in the early days.
 The value proposition of the real estate company makes the 3D home tours experience "immersive."